PlasmaControl/d3d_loaders/README.md

  tensor([-0.0207, -0.0328, -0.0478, -0.0331, -0.0119]))
 ```

-The first tensor has 7 elements.
-The first 5 are the probabilities for a given Alfven
+The first tensor has a number of elements fixed by the number of signals being used.
-Eigenmode, element 6 gives the neutron rate, and element 7 encodes summed pinj.
+The order will match the order of the signals in `predictors`.
-Each of these three groups is normalized to their separate mean and standard deviation.
+Each of these signals is normalized to their separate mean and standard deviation.
-The output is the change in the Alfven Eigenmode probabilities over a 50 microsecond interval,
+The output tensor (2nd tensor) is the change in the Alfven Eigenmode probabilities over the interval given in
+`shift_targets` with the `ae_prob_delta` key,
-i.e. AE mode probability at t0 + 50mus as calculated using ECE data.
+i.e. AE mode probability at t0 + 10ms as calculated using ECE data.
 This output is also
 normalized to zero mean and unit standard deviation.